babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### The Future

 The purpose of this project is to act as a part of the TC39 process: being a resource for both implementing newer (Stage 0-2) proposals and receiving feedback from users while also supporting older versions of JavaScript.
 We hope this post sheds more light on how we are trying, as best we can, to better align this project in the JavaScript ecosystem.
+We will be releasing a RC for v7 soon!

 ---